gabrielcha2018/cosc329project/README.md

   - Organize predetermined list of skills into ngrams
 - findskill
   - Find synonyms for predetermined skills
-  - Use the master csv to identify popular skills
+  - Use the master csv to identify popular skills(cluster skill)

 ## Milestones